student-pritha/Pritha-demo/README.md

 # Pritha-demo
-This is my first GIT repository
+This is my first GIT repository.
+Author- Pritha saha